catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)The Wonderful Witness of the Bible.md

 How does Joshua foreshadow Christ?
 Read Zechariah 6:11-13;

-11 Take the silver and gold, make an elaborate crown, and set it on the head of Joshua the son of Jehozadak, the high priest.
+*11 Take the silver and gold, make an elaborate crown, and set it on the head of Joshua the son of Jehozadak, the high priest.
-12 Then speak to him, saying, ‘Thus says the Lord of hosts, saying:
+12 Then speak to him, saying, ‘Thus says the Lord of hosts, saying:*

-“Behold, the Man whose name is the BRANCH!
+*“Behold, the Man whose name is the BRANCH!
 From His place He shall branch out,
 And He shall build the temple of the Lord;
 13 Yes, He shall build the temple of the Lord.
 He shall bear the glory,
 And shall sit and rule on His throne;
 So He shall be a priest on His throne,
-And the counsel of peace shall be between them both.” ’
+And the counsel of peace shall be between them both.”*

 Joshua was not a son of David but was a High Priest.
 But God says to crown him and he will rule on his throne.
 This shows how Jesus is both High Priest and King.
 Jesus’ body is the temple, full of the glory of God and will never depart!
 Do we see TJC in the Bible then?
 Absolutely!
 At the time when Joshua and Zerubabbel led the ppl to rebuild the temple, the foundation had already laid but the work was halted for about 15-16 years.
 That was why Haggai and Zechariah had to come up with all these prophecies.
 Then the work resumed.